Monday 19 December

 Invited Talk

-9.30am – 9.50am GMT
+9.30am – 9.50am

 Digital perspectives: a holistic approach in bringing accessibility and inclusive design into our development workflow